 RPCS3 will return a list of patches, if available, for any games you have added to your library.

 To apply any patches, expand the rows by clicking the down arrow icon and tick the box of any patches you wish to utilise, then click ‘Save’.

-To boot a game, simply go to your game list and double-click the game you wish to boot.
+To launch a game, simply go to your game list and double-click the game you wish to boot.

 A lifelong avid gamer and computing enthusiast, Matt has decades of Retro Gaming experience.
 Now over 40 years old, Matt now even considers himself retro, but fortunately, nobody has developed a Matt emulator (not yet at least!).